blikblum/slick-router/docs/middlewares/wc.md

 > If `beforeEnter` returns false, the transition is cancelled

+### `afterEnter`

+Function that is called after the route is entered.
+A `transition` instance is passed as argument but trying to manipulate it, e.g., cancel or redirect will not have effect

+In nested routes, is called from parent to child

+Even if is an async function it will not be awaited before proceeding.

 ### `beforeLeave`

 Function that is called before the route is about to leave.
 A `transition` instance is passed as argument allowing to manipulate it, e.g., cancel or redirect.